isabella232/lke-plugin-csv-importer/README.md

 1. **Successful**: All nodes / edges have been imported

 2. **Failed**: Nothing has been imported

-   **a.
-No source key defined in URL**

-   **b.
-No headers provided**:
-   Your CSV file starts with an empty line

-   **c.
-Header value is empty**:
-   One or more header values have no content

-   **d.
-Missing/Too many values in records**:
-   Some records have less/more columns than the headers

 3. **Incomplete**: Some nodes/edges failed to be imported due to one of the following reasons: